 The NCS/STA Dance Program is the largest such independent-school offering in the Washington area.
 Under the direction of Vladimir Angelov, more than 100 students attend classes in a variety of disciplines (see below for a full list) in our three spacious dance studios.

 Student groups, including the Cathedral dancers and the dance team, have multiple opportunities to perform.
 The year culminates in the annual Dance Gala, a comprehensive show featuring projects choreographed by students, faculty, and guest artists.
-(Watch the video above for highlights from the 2016 Gala.)

 The Dance Program's mission is threefold:

 To provide students with high-quality dance training and understanding of movement;

 To expose students to diverse dance genres, and nurture movement awareness; and